-Examples of this phenomenon appear to be far more common than you might think when you look closely at popular culture.
+Examples of identity and agency appear to be far more common than you might think when you look closely at popular culture.
 For example, authors and actors commonly report experiences of characters acting as if the author was not in control of them.
 More commonly, many find that they act as if they are a totally different person when put into a new social context.
 The practice of identity manipulation attempts to be both an explanation for these experiences and/or a means by which you can use this existing mental foundation to create an experience of there being more than just your current sense of self in your head.

 Why try to manipulate your sense of self in this way?

-To get things started, attempt to imagine that there is an orb floating or sitting above a desk sitting nearby to you.
+Attempt to imagine that there is an orb floating or sitting above a desk sitting nearby to you.
 Focus on that orb and speak to it using your thoughts.
 After getting used to speaking to this orb, turn away from that orb and think something to yourself.
 Do you notice a difference?

-As you speak to this orb on your desk, you will hopefuly notice that there is some form of trigger or action in your mind that says to you "hey, this thought is directed at something that isn't me".
+As you speak to this orb on your desk, you will hopefully notice that there is some form of trigger or action in your mind that says to you "hey, this thought is directed at something that isn't me".
 You may experience it as a focus on the back of your head, a shift in the tone of your thoughts, a muscle tensing in your neck, or some other subtle shift.
-If you don't notice anything, try going back and forth a few times, and as you do you should hopefuly notice some sort of difference.
+If you don't notice anything, try going back and forth a few times, and as you do you should hopefully notice some sort of difference.

 Once you have a consistent target to which you can address your thoughts, you can move onto the next step of this guide.

 Defining a personality can be hard, but fortunately there are a large number of resources out there on how to go about doing it.
-Resources on character creation for authors, worldbuilders, DnD games, video games, or other media are plentiful, free, and very useful for this process.
+Resources on character creation for authors, world-builders, DnD games, video games, or other media are plentiful, free, and very useful for this process.
 The advice of those people is going to be far better than any advice you can get from this guide.